mkartashov/1e-assessment/README.md

 <a name="evaluation"></a>
 ## 4. Evaluation
+The candidate is asked to implement an **interactive prototype** built on **React** that is capable of fulfilling the requirements listed on section 3 and a report/comments that explain the user flow. **1E** will receive a link to the **Git** repository that hosts the assessment.

+The following aspects will be taken into consideration for the assessment:
+* UX design solving the use cases provided for the given persona.
 * Organisation and modularity of the code.
-* UX design solving the use cases provided for the given persona.
+* ES6 and React usage skills.
 * UI design according to design guidelines, matching the given examples as much as possible.
 * Size of the final bundle (additional dependencies included in the bundle).
-* ES6 and React usage skills.

-Any instructions or comments about the implementation have to be included in this **README.md** file.
+Any instructions or comments about the implementation have to be included in the following **Candidate Comments** section of this **README.md** file.

+<a name="comments"></a>
 ## Candidate Comments ##